antoniomgf1998/Portfolio/README.md

 &emsp;The final version of the DMM implementation to speed and length in our data can be found [here](https://github.com/antoniomgf1998/Portfolio/blob/master/DMM_final_version.ipynb)

-&emsp;The results were apparently not bad but noisy.
-Hereunder some of the outputs can be shown:
+&emsp;Hereunder some of the outputs can be shown:

 ###### 1. DMM Anomalies map